gregorriegler/mob-programming-rpg/docs/backlog.md

 # DONE (most recently finished first)

+- [ ] Install extension to extract whole React components:
+  - [x] Abracabra - it works, but requires multiple steps (extract function in module scope; move to file; quick fix to convert parameters to destructured object; remove return type; change call site from function call to <... />)
+  - [ ] VSCode React Refactoring - works locally, but not on remote/GitPod
 -   change the README to only have the first mob session
 -   Fix broken pipeline by explicitly declaring fields to be optional using the `?`. `npm run build` fails while `npm test` succeeds/passes!!!